Skip to content

 One may or may not value the modernist-style façades of the 1970s and 1980s.
 However, preservation is not merely a matter of aesthetics.
 The architecture of this period has numerous qualities and deserves to be valued – just like buildings from other eras.
 This period should also continue to be a visible part of our built environment.

-It is not the goal to treat and preserve the campus as a monument.
-From today’s perspective it has several shortcomings, such as insufficient natural lighting or a now historical car-centered planning approach in the base level.
-We therefore clearly say: yes to transformation!
+The goal is not to treat and preserve the campus as a monument.
+From today’s perspective it has several shortcomings, such as insufficient natural lighting or a historically car-centered planning approach to the ground level.
+That’s why we clearly and confidently say: yes to transformation!

-Many innovative examples from the past have already shown how such a transformation can succeed.
+Numerous innovative examples from the past have already demonstrated how such a transformation can be successful.

 3.